alexGrandolph/tea_subscription/README.md

 <h4>Create a Tea Subscription for a Customer</h4>
-Parameters are sent via request body to improve security.
+Parameters are sent via request body to improve security. <br>
-*Headers, Route, and Request Body.*
 Example Request

 ```